 We can investigate complaints about the conduct of staff and the accuracy of the information and advice you were given.

 Please note that our advice and guidance is limited by the rules and regulations which we advise on; sometimes we have to give advice that clients do not wish to receive.
 A complaint cannot change the ‘legislation’ we have advised on, especially if it relates to policies, which are external to the university.
 We will however always aim to offer a second opinion and review of your case.

 How to make a complaint

 Most issues can be resolved informally, if you are unhappy with the advice you have received please discuss this with your advisor in the first instance.

 If you remain unsatisfied please submit a formal complaint using the university complaints procedure, if you are not happy with the response you receive.

 If after exhausting the university complaints process you remain unsatisfied you can refer your complaint to a number of independent agencies:

-King’s Advice & Guidance Team is regulated by the Financial Conduct Authority (FCA) to give debt advice in the limited areas of ‘debt counselling’ and ‘debt adjusting’.
+King’s Money & Housing Advice Service is regulated by the Financial Conduct Authority (FCA) to give debt advice in the limited areas of ‘debt counselling’ and ‘debt adjusting’.
 Our licence number is 712115

 If you have complained about advice, which relates to these activities and you are not happy with our response, we reject your complaint or you do not hear back from us within eight weeks, you can contact the Financial Ombudsman Service (FOS), who may be able to help you.